Chindeni

 Chindeni Bushcamp is open from May to December, though game viewing and walking conditions will be best from July onwards.

-Chindeni Bushcamp is not an obvious choice for families with children under 12 years old.
-However, for families with older teenage children, the camp could offer a really fantastic family safari adventure.
+Chindeni Bushcamp is not an obvious choice for families with young children due to its bushcamp feel and wild setting.
+However, the family unit offers excellent accommodation all ‘under one roof’ and comes with its own private guide and vehicle so for families with older children, Chindeni could offer a really fantastic family safari adventure.